Demazure crystals for flagged key polynomials: Introduction

-Assaf \cite{Assaf18} defined \defn{(semistandard) key tableaux} as a generalization of semistandard Young tableaux to provide another combinatorial description of key polynomials.
-Namely, $\kappa_\alpha$ is the weight generating function for key tableaux of shape $\alpha$.
-In the later paper \cite{Assaf19}, Assaf introduced \defn{weak Edelman-Greene (EG) insertion algorithm} to give a new bijective proof of the key positivity of Schubert polynomials.
-Weak EG insertion algorithm was motivated by Edelman-Greene insertion algorithm, defined in \cite{EG}, which Edelman and Greene used to prove that \defn{Stanley symmetric functions} \cite{S} have non-negative integer coefficients in the Schur basis.
+Assaf generalized semistandard Young tableaux to provide another combinatorial formula of key polynomials \cite{Assaf18}.
+Namely, $\kappa_\alpha$ is the weight generating function for \defn{(semistandard) key tableaux} of shape $\alpha$.
+In the later paper \cite{Assaf19}, Assaf introduced a \defn{weak Edelman--Greene (EG) insertion algorithm} to give a new bijective proof of the key positivity of Schubert polynomials.
+Assaf's algorithm is based on the \defn{Edelman--Greene insertion}, which Edelman and Greene introduced in \cite{EG} to prove that \defn{Stanley symmetric functions} \cite{S} have non-negative integer coefficients in the Schur basis.

-Let $\rf(w)$ be the set of all reduced factorizations for a permutation $w$ and let $\rf_n(w)\subseteq\rf(w)$ be the subset consisting of reduced factorizations with exactly $n$ components.
+Let $\rf_n(w)$ be the set of all reduced factorizations for a permutation $w$ with exactly $n$ components.
 In \cite{MS}, Morse and Schilling defined a $\gl_n$-crystal structure on $\rf_n(w)$, which they related to a crystal structure on semistandard Young tableaux through EG insertion.
-In \cite{AS}, Assaf and Schilling defined a crystal on key tableaux and proved that $\SSKT(\alpha)$, the set of all key tableaux with shape $\alpha$, is the Demazure truncation of the highest weight crystal of highest weight $\lambda$, where $\lambda$ is the partition rearrangement of $\alpha$.
-Then they proved that the recording tableau of weak EG insertion gives a crystal isomorphism between $\rfc(w)$ and $\bigsqcup_\alpha\SSKT(\alpha)$, where $\rfc(w) \subseteq \rf_n(w)$ is the set of all bounded reduced factorizations for a permutation $w$ for sufficiently large $n$.
+In \cite{AS}, Assaf and Schilling defined a crystal on key tableaux and proved that $\SSKT(\alpha)$, the set of all key tableaux with shape $\alpha$, is the Demazure truncation of the highest weight crystal of the highest weight $\lambda$, where $\lambda$ is the partition rearrangement of $\alpha$.
+Then they proved that the recording tableau for weak EG insertion gives a crystal isomorphism between $\rfc(w)$ and $\bigsqcup_\alpha\SSKT(\alpha)$, where $\rfc(w) \subseteq \rf_n(w)$ is the subset of reduced factorizations that are bounded in the sense of \ref{rfc-def}.